FelipeAnony/weather.io/README.md

 <pre> REACT_APP_API_KEY = YOUR-API-KEY</pre>

-or if you prefer, change it directly on src/helpers/apiHelper.ts.
+Or if you prefer, change it directly on src/helpers/apiHelper.ts.
 After that, just run

 <pre>npm start</pre>